SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/08-Lab.md

 [slide hideTitle]

-# Connection and Connection Properties
+# Problem with Solution: Connection and Connection Properties

+## Description
 Up to this point, we have used the MySQL Workbench IDE to connect to the local instance of the MySQL server.

 [image assetsSrc="Spring-Data-Database-Access-With-JDBC-Lab(1).png" /]